-When the repo rate is increased, banks find it costlier to borrow money from RBI.
-In turn, banks too increase the interest rate of loans lent to their customers.
+It becomes costlier to borrow money from RBI when the Repo rate is hiked.
+In turn, banks too increase the interest rate of loans lent to their clients.

 With the increasing borrowing rate, customers are discouraged to borrow money from banks.
 This reduces the availability of funds with the customers.